 Appliances, such as your refrigerator and oven, make up approximately 20 percent of your monthly energy use.
 Reduce that number by situating your refrigerator and freezer well away from your stove, matching your pan size to the size of the burner and avoiding opening your refrigerator and freezer as well as possible.

 No one wants to suffer furnace breakdowns, deal with repairs, or face the cost of replacing an entire heating system that makes your home less energy efficient.
-Contact the professionals at Collins Comfort Masters in Gilbert, AZ today!
+Contact the professionals at Collins Comfort Masters in Phoenix today!